-RGB Spectrum highlighted its latest video processing and AV-over-IP solutions at the 2020 ISE trade show in Amsterdam, Netherlands.
+RGB Spectrum highlighted its latest video processing and Video-over-IP solutions at the 2020 ISE trade show in Amsterdam, Netherlands.

 The new processor offers the easiest-to-use video wall user interface in the industry.
 The intuitive GUI offers drag and drop source routing, live thumbnail previews of both baseband and Zio IP sources, single-click loading of layout presets, and a "virtual" depiction of the video wall display, which can be streamed to remote locations.

 The Zio W4000 video wall processor features the easiest-to-use interface in the industry, with simple drag and drop operation and live thumbnail previews of baseband and Zio

 The Zio W4000 provides many more sought-after video wall processor capabilities, including image rotation, display of web-based content, IP control of exterior devices using industry-standard Python scripting, and LDAP user authentication.